 - For email and file sharing, use cloud-based platforms instead of a VPN

-- Draft a prompt user access policy.
+- Draft a prompt user access network security policy.
 Stay careful when granting access to users

 - Educate employees on how to secure their personal wireless networks

 As employees have started using personal and professional remote devices to access the company’s private data, the challenge is to keep all access ports protected from getting exploited.
 Multiple remote access ports not only increase the chance of falling prey to a cyber attack, but it can also put the strategically established cybersecurity protocols in peril.

 Strong network defense practices can help you mitigate this issue.